New RCOG President elected

 Frequently asked questions

-Instructions on voting will be circulated to all UK and Republic of Ireland Fellows and Members via email or post, and further information will be made available to members via the RCOG website, prior to the voting period.
+Instructions on voting were circulated to all UK/ROI Members and Fellows via email or post, and information on all candidates was made available to voters via the election website.

-All RCOG Fellows and Members (including those retired) who practice mainly in the UK or the Republic of Ireland are eligible to vote in the RCOG’s Presidential election, providing they are up to date with their membership subscription.
+All RCOG Fellows and Members (including those retired) who practice mainly in the UK or the Republic of Ireland were eligible to vote in the RCOG’s Presidential election, providing they were up to date with their membership subscription.

-Please note that RCOG Trainees, Affiliates, Associates and Honorary Fellows (including Fellows ad eundem and Fellows honoris causa) are not eligible to vote.
+Please note that RCOG Trainees, Affiliates, Associates and Honorary Fellows (including Fellows ad eundem and Fellows honoris causa) were not eligible to vote.

 College Regulations state that a person will only be eligible to be elected as President if she or he is in Active Practice throughout the election period.
 Regulation 1.1 defines “Active Practice”, in respect of a Fellow or Member, by the following criteria: